Chinmayee770/bob_hackathon/README.md

 Scalable Machine learning models categorizes and classify emails sent to respective departments so that customers are prioritized and their queries are always resolved.
 -[Categories Considered]()

-### 3.Analytics and repititive calculations
+### 3.Analytics and repetitive calculations
-Using Generative AI and varius mathematical methods we are ensuring that analytics and calculations are automated and done with utmost ease.
+Using Generative AI and various mathematical methods we are ensuring that analytics and calculations are automated and done with utmost ease.

 ## Methodology